strimzi/proposals/076-decouple-ca-management-from-end-entity-certificate-management.md

 Strimzi should be updated to decouple the management of the cluster CA certificate, and the consumption of the CA certificate by components (such as ZooKeeper, Kafka and cluster operator).

-To do this we will introduce two new Kubernetes Secrets.
+To do this we will introduce a new Kubernetes Secret.
-The first Kubernetes Secret, called <CLUSTER_NAME>-cluster-ca-trust-state (referred to from here onwards as trust-state Secret) is used to keep track of all Cluster CA certificates that are currently in use and their current state with respect to issued end entity certificates.
+The new Kubernetes Secret, called <CLUSTER_NAME>-cluster-ca-trusted-certs (referred to from here onwards as trusted-certs Secret) is used to store all Cluster CA certificates that currently need trusting by the cluster and keep track of their current state with respect to issued end entity certificates.
-The second Kubernetes Secret, called <CLUSTER_NAME>-cluster-ca-trusted-certs (referred to from here onwards as trusted-certs Secret) is used to store all Cluster CA certificates that are currently trusted by components.
 The trusted-certs Secret is mounted onto Kubernetes Pods and used for their TrustStore.
-These new Kubernetes Secrets are separate from the <CLUSTER_NAME>-cluster-ca and <CLUSTER_NAME>-cluster-ca-cert Kubernetes Secrets that are used by Strimzi to store the latest CA certificate and key (or by the user when they are managing their own CA certificates), and by user applications.
+This new Kubernetes Secret is separate from the <CLUSTER_NAME>-cluster-ca and <CLUSTER_NAME>-cluster-ca-cert Kubernetes Secrets that are used by Strimzi to store the latest CA certificate and key (or by the user when they are managing their own CA certificates), and by user applications as a Trust Store.
-The cluster operator will update these new Kubernetes Secrets when it renews the cluster CA certificate (or observes that the user has renewed it).
+The cluster operator will update the trusted-certs Kubernetes Secret when it renews the cluster CA certificate (or observes that the user has renewed it).

-Introducing these new Kubernetes Secrets brings a couple of benefits:
+Introducing this new Kubernetes Secret brings a couple of benefits:
 * The existing Kubernetes Secrets used by the user or Strimzi to store the latest CA certificate (and by user applications as a Trust Store) are no longer directly mounted onto Strimzi's Kubernetes Pods.
   This allows Strimzi to more carefully manage when the latest CA certificate is trusted by components.
   If in future components are able to dynamically update their TrustStores, updating the Kubernetes Secret storing the CA certificate doesn't automatically update the CA certificate being trusted.